-Outpatient

-Prescription Drug

-Benefits

-What Is the Amount You Pay?

-This May Include a Copayment, Coinsurance or Both

-Description and Supply Limits

-Specialty Prescription Drug Products
+Outpatient Prescription Drug Plan Benefit Information

+The amounts you are required to pay as shown below in the Outpatient Prescription Drug Schedule of Benefits are based on the Prescription Drug Charge for Network Benefits and the Out-of-Network Reimbursement Rate for out-of-Network Benefits.
+For out-of-Network Benefits, you are responsible for the difference between the Out-of-Network Reimbursement Rate and the out-of-Network Pharmacy's Usual and Customary Charge.

-Your Copayment and/or Coinsurance is determined by the PDL Management Committee's tier placement of the Specialty Prescription Drug Product.
-All Specialty Prescription Drug Products on the Prescription Drug List are placed on Tier 1, Tier 2 or Tier 3.
+I Outpatient Prescription Drug Benefits What Is the Amount You Pay?
+This May Include a Copayment, Coinsurance or Both Description and Supply Limits • Specialty Prescription on Drug Products iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii Your Copayment and/or Coinsurance is determined by the PDL Management Committee's tier placement of the Specialty Prescription Drug Product.
+All Specialty Prescription Drug Products on the Prescription Drug Products on the Prescription Drug List are placed on Fier 1, Tier 2 or Tier 3.
 Please contact the Claims Administrator at www.myuhc.com or the telephone number on your ID card to find out tier placement.

-For a Tier 1 Specialty Prescription Drug Product: None of the Prescription Drug Charge after you pay \$10.00 per Prescription Order or Refill.

-For a Tier 2 Specialty Prescription Drug Product: None of the Prescription Drug Charge after you pay \$35.00 per Prescription Order or Refill.

-For a Tier 3 Specialty Prescription Drug Product: None of the Prescription Drug Charge after you pay \$60.00 per Prescription Order or Refill.
-The following supply limits apply.

-As written by the provider, up to a consecutive 90-day supply of a Specialty Prescription Drug Product, unless adjusted based on the drug manufacturer's packaging size, or based on supply limits.

-When a Specialty

-Prescription Drug

-Product is packaged or

-designed to deliver in

-a manner that provides

-more than a

-consecutive 31-day

-supply, the Copayment

-and/or Coinsurance

-that applies will reflect

-the number of days

-dispensed or days the

-drug will be delivered.

-If a Specialty

-Prescription Drug

-Product is provided for

-less than or more than

-a 31-day supply, the

-Copayment and/or

-Coinsurance that

-applies will reflect the

-number of days

-dispensed or days the

-drug will be delivered.
+For a Tier 1 Specialty Prescription Drug Product: \$10.00per Prescription Order or Refill.
+For a Tier 2 Specialty Prescription Drug Product: \$35.00 per Prescription Order or Refill.
+For a Tier 3 Specialty Prescription Drug Product: \$60.00 per Prescription Order or Refill.
+Out-of-Network Pharmacy For a Tier 1 Specialty Prescription Drug Product: \$10.00 per Prescription Order or Refill.
+For a Tier 2 Specialty Prescription Drug Product: \$35.00 per Prescription Order or Refill.
+For a Tier 3 Specialty Prescription Drug Product: \$60.00 per Prescription Order or Refill.
+The following supply limits apply. • As written by the provider, up to a consecutive 90-day supply of a Specialty Prescription Drug Product, unless adjusted based on the drug manufacturer's packaging size, or based on supply limits.
+When a Specialty Prescription Drug Product is packaged or designed to deliver in a manner that provides more than a consecutive 31-day supply, the Copayment and/or Coinsurance that applies will reflect the number of days dispensed or days the drug will be delivered.
+If a Specialty Prescription Drug Product is provided for less than or more than a 31-day supply, the Copayment and/or Coinsurance that applies will reflect the number of days